 Science tells us that buffers are necessary to protect wetland functions and values.
 We recognize that a single buffer approach does not fit all situations.
 This guidance includes three different approaches to addressing buffers in the wetlands chapter of a critical areas ordinance (CAO).
 They range from the simplest (least flexible/most conservative) to the most detailed (adaptable/flexible).
-These approaches are different for wetlands in western and eastern Washington and are listed separately in Appendices C and D, Buffer Approaches for Western/Eastern Washington.
+These approaches are different for wetlands in western and eastern Washington and are listed separately in Appendix C (Buffer Approaches for Western Washington) and Appendix D (Buffer Approaches for Eastern Washington).

 The buffer recommendations contained herein are based on a moderate-risk approach.
 In this document, risk is addressed by tailoring the degree of protection to several factors the scientific literature says are important.
 The widths recommended in this guidance were selected from the middle of the range of buffers suggested in the literature.
 In combination with other strategies like limiting buffer reductions, buffer averaging, and exemptions, it represents a moderate-risk approach to determining buffer widths.
-To learn more about how Ecology evaluated these recommendations in the context of risk, see Wetlands in Washington State - Volume 2 (Section 1.8 and Appendix 8-E; Granger et al., 2005).3
+To learn more about how Ecology evaluated these recommendations in the context of risk, see Wetlands in Washington State - Volume 24 (Section 1.8 and Appendix 8-E; Granger et al., 2005).

 As you work on your CAO's wetlands chapter, Ecology can provide feedback, recommendations, guidance, and support.
 We recognize that each jurisdiction will have unique circumstances and needs.
 Ecology's wetland specialists can help identify appropriate protections for your jurisdiction and guide you to the available resources and tools.
-Contact Ecology wetland staff4 for more information about using this guidance in your jurisdiction.
+Contact Ecology wetland staff5 for more information about using this guidance in your jurisdiction.

-Specific changes to this new publication include:
+Specific changes in this updated guidance include:

-- Updated buffer tables to reflect BAS, including adjustments to the range of habitat scores, based on review of the wetland rating system reference data - An expanded minimization measures table for use with the buffer tables - Improved correlation between the introduction and the sample regulations - Guidance on functionally disconnected buffers - Guidance on using wetlands for stormwater management facilities - Clarifications on corridor requirements - Revisions to regulations for small wetlands - New recommended language addressing agricultural activities in non-Voluntary Stewardship Program (VSP) jurisdictions - Incorporation of recommendations from the updated interagency wetland mitigation guidance document (Part 1) - Updated links to resource documents and web pages - Refinements to the definition section on such things as wetlands with special characteristics
+- Reformatted buffer tables, including the incorporation of previous adjustments to the range of habitat scores based on review of the reference wetland data used to calibrate the Washington wetland rating system - Updated and expanded minimization measures table for use with the buffer tables - Improved correlation between the discussion and the sample regulations - New section on functionally disconnected buffers - Clarified corridor requirements and expanded applicability - Clarified geographic scope of exemption guidance for small wetlands - New language addressing agricultural activities in non-Voluntary Stewardship Program (VSP) jurisdictions - Recommendations from the 2021 interagency wetland mitigation guidance document - Updated links to resource documents and webpages - Updated definitions - New language addressing the role of wetland functions in mitigating climate change (e.g., carbon sequestration)

-4 https://ecology.wa.gov/Water-Shorelines/Wetlands/Tools-resources/Contacts-by-subject-region
+5 https://ecology.wa.gov/Water-Shorelines/Wetlands/Tools-resources/Contacts-by-subject-region